Development of Water Stewardship

-WSA was formed at the height of Australia’s Millennium Drought when water risk and responsible water management became a key focus for businesses and the community.
-Organisations and individuals familiar with programs such as the Forest Stewardship Council were looking for a mechanism to recognise superior water stewardship and provide a multi-stakeholder endorsed framework for assessing water performance.
-WSA was launched by the (then) Chair and CEO of the National Water Commission (NWC), Ken Matthews.
+The Water Stewardship concept was formed in the height of Australia’s Millennium Drought when water risk and responsible water management became a key focus for businesses and the community.
+Organisations and individuals familiar with programs such as the Forest Stewardship Council were looking for a mechanism to recognise repsonsible water stewardship and provide a multi-stakeholder endorsed framework for assessing water performance.
+Water Stewardship Australia was launched by the (then) Chair and CEO of the National Water Commission (NWC), Ken Matthews.

-In 2009, WSA published the world’s first water stewardship standard with support from the MDBA.
-Then understanding the need for a globally-consistent approach to water stewardship WSA, in collaboration with The Nature Conservancy and The Pacific Institute, led the development of the global umbrella for water stewardship, the Alliance for Water Stewardship (AWS), which WSA continues to Chair.
+In 2009, Water Stewardship Australia published the world’s first water stewardship standard with support from the MDBA.
+Then, understanding the need for a globally-consistent approach to water stewardship, Water Stewardship Australia, in collaboration with The Nature Conservancy and The Pacific Institute, led the development of the global umbrella for water stewardship, the Alliance for Water Stewardship (AWS), which Australia continues to Chair.
 The first and current version of the AWS International Water Stewardship Standard (AWS Standard) was Launched in April 2014.